-Many countries and network operators globally have rolled out or are in the process of rolling out Cat-M1 (also known as LTE CAT M) and NB-IoT (Narrowband IoT or CAT NB1) networks.
+Many countries and network operators globally have rolled out or are in the process of rolling out Cat-M1 (also known as LTE M or LTE CAT M) and NB-IoT (Narrowband IoT) networks.

 These networks operate on different bandwidths across the 4G spectrum, catering to a variety of IoT applications.